 Firstly, we need to become aware of the problem, its magnitude, and the role each of us has played in creating it, which is one of the reasons why I wrote this article.

-Secondly, we need to realize that we have a choice.
+Secondly, we need to realize that we HAVE A CHOICE.
 We may be biologically and chemically predisposed to certain behaviours, but our conscience and willpower differentiate us from other living beings.
 We can make decisions that are not instinct-driven.
-Humans can choose not to resist peer pressure, societal expectations, and clever marketing tactics.
+Humans can choose to resist peer pressure, societal expectations and clever marketing tactics.

 Overcoming our addiction to stuff requires us to make some radical changes | Photo by Neonbrand on Unsplash